<iframe src="//www.googletagmanager.com/ns.html?id=GTM-K2VJGK" height="0" width="0" style="display:none;visibility:hidden">

 5-pump-hacks

 It seems like a hack exists for everything these days.
 From a quicker way to wash your car to unusual ways to remove wood scuffs, there’s a shortcut for doing just about all your everyday chores better, faster, or cheaper.
 What about at work, though?
-If you’re pumping slurry, GIW Industries Inc. has got you covered.
+If you’re pumping slurry, KSB GIW, Inc. has got you covered.

 Here are five hacks every pump operator should know: